 By Kelly from Dundee, IL

 That sounds a lot like my living room.
 My husband and I just moved back in after we had renters that destroyed a lot of the hose and decided it was time for a change.
-I have three walls that are a chocolate brown and one red accent wall.
-It looks great in the room and it feels extra cozy now!

 You could try some color boards of a sage green, medium strength.
 A color board should be painted on a piece about 4x4 feet, and taped up where you want it, just to help give you better idea than holding the color chip up.
 You could also consider picking only one color for the wood items, and painting everything the same.
 Maybe painting all black, or all the cherry color.

 Then you could paint a metallic chrome colored paint around all the faces of the would products---to coordinate with the lamp.
 It sounds very nice, but I do agree that it needs a little boost.
 Whatever color you choose for the accent wall, you could repeat in pillows for the couch, and a rug under the coffee table, or if you don't have one, in front of the tv/entertainment center.